capitalaslash/dotfiles/README.md

 # collection of dotfiles for consistent environment across machines

-run `setup.bash` to link all configuration files in the home directory.
+run `stow` to link all configuration files in the home directory.